Michael Zaslow: Illness and death

 In 1997, he began to experience difficulty speaking.
 When it became noticeable on screen, he was placed on leave at Guiding Light.
 (There are conflicting stories as to whether Zaslow was then fired; there was for some time a legal action against Guiding Light and sponsor Procter & Gamble, which was eventually settled.)
 It was some time before Zaslow was diagnosed with amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease (it was first thought he had suffered a stroke).
 Zaslow did not return to Guiding Light, and his role was briefly recast before being written off.
 (In 2004, Zaslow's character on Guiding Light died off-screen.)

 Zaslow was hired at One Life to Live in 1998 to play David Renaldi again, appearing first in May of that year, his condition being written into the storyline.
 He made numerous appearances over the next seven months before he was too ill to continue working.

-Zaslow died on December 6, 1998, at his New York City home.
+Zaslow died from a heart attack on December 6, 1998, at his New York City home.
 He was survived by his wife, psychologist/writer Susan Hufford; and two daughters, Helena and Marika.

 His final appearance on One Life to Live was televised December 1.
-His character was never killed off on the soap opera, which went through a series of writers over a two-year period, none of whom chose to deal with Renaldi's illness or Zaslow's death.
+The character of David Renaldi was soon referred to as living off-screen, with mentions of him eventually dropped.